 But when you are stuck to the Linux terminal and have to edit files in the command line, things are not the same.
 You don't have the comfort of the GUI here and you have to use the editor with keyboard shortcuts.

 Sounds scary, right?
 Unfortunately, you cannot avoid it.
 You have to edit files using command line text editors.

 Ubuntu being a beginner-friendly distribution comes preinstalled with a beginner-friendly text editor called Nano.

-You can open an existing or new file for editing in the Ubuntu command line like this:
+You can create a new file or open an existing one for editing in the Ubuntu command line like this:

 Nano is a terminal based text editor which is simple and easy to use.
 Replace 'FILENAME' with the name (or location) of your file.

 Among all the terminal based text editors I know, nano is the easiest to use for beginners.

 The syntax to open a file to edit in nano is as follows:

 Running the nano command, along with a specified filename will open that particular file in the nano editor.

 Let's assume that I have a file named 'demo-file.txt' in my current directory.
 To edit it using nano, I would run the following command: